teampilot-hq/backend/README.md

-# Teamwize
+# TeamPilot

-Teamwize is an open-source leave tracker designed for small and remote companies that need software to efficiently manage and track employee leaves.
+TeamPilot is an open-source leave tracker designed for small and remote companies that need software to efficiently manage and track employee leaves.

 ## Features